Frequently Asked Questions

-The number of participants is most often to between 20 and 30 with a maximum of 33 to ensure a comfortable practice space and a healthy teacher-to-student ratio.
+The number of participants is most often between 25 and 35 with a maximum of 40 (advanced courses 30 max) to ensure a comfortable practice space and a healthy teacher-to-student ratio.
 This is also venue dependent as sometimes we choose smaller venues for more intimate offerings.

 Zuna Yoga® is a school of hatha vinyasa yoga.
 Our style can be described as traditional hatha, which is characterized by attention to alignment and holding poses longer, combined with dynamic vinyasa sequences.
 The Zuna Yoga® system includes the use of asana, bandha, mudra, pranayama, mantra, meditation, laya yoga and other components.